Sign In / Sign Out

 Do I have a choice of where I live for my first year?

 First year students live with other students from their same academic college within a residential college.
 These communities are predetermined, though there is sometimes variety in building options or floor plan options for you within that community.
-Students have until June 15, 2020 to change their own room assignments in the Housing Portal.
+Students have until May 1, 2021 to change their own room assignments in the Housing Portal.
 If there are room swap requests after that date, they must contact the University Housing office and we can attempt to address requests, though special requests are not guaranteed.
+Room change requests submitted after June 25, 2021 cannot be processed.

 What is the Housing Living and Dining Options process for first-time freshmen?